furmanlukasz/MatrixAutoEncoder/doc/abstract_page.md

 ## Abstract

 Analyzing resting-state electroencephalogram (EEG) data presents significant challenges due to the absence of explicit events and high susceptibility to noise, making it difficult to identify informative signal segments.
 This study proposes a method that leverages an autoencoder architecture to learn latent representations from multichannel EEG phase data.
 By constructing angular distance matrices from the latent space and applying dimensionality reduction techniques such as UMAP, temporal patterns indicative of different cognitive states are highlighted.
-Additionally, advanced statistical analyses, including Recurrence Quantification Analysis (RQA) feature computation, classification using Group Shuffle Split, and clustering with DBSCAN, are integrated to provide a comprehensive understanding of the underlying neural dynamics.
-This approach addresses the complexities inherent in traditional recurrence quantification analysis (RQA) by providing a data-driven embedding without extensive hyperparameter tuning.
+Advanced statistical analyses, including Recurrence Quantification Analysis (RQA) feature computation, classification using XGBoost with Group Shuffle Split, and clustering with DBSCAN, are integrated to provide a comprehensive understanding of the underlying neural dynamics.
+This approach addresses the complexities inherent in traditional RQA by providing a data-driven embedding without extensive hyperparameter tuning.
 It facilitates informed decisions on segment selection for analysis and offers insights into the underlying neural dynamics in resting-state EEG interpretation.

 ## 1. Introduction

 Resting-state EEG is a valuable tool for investigating the intrinsic functional architecture of the brain.
 However, analyzing resting-state EEG signals is complicated by the lack of task-related events and high susceptibility to noise and artifacts.
 Traditional methods often struggle to determine which segments of the signal are most informative, potentially leading to biases or omission of critical information.

-Recurrence quantification analysis (RQA) provides a framework for analyzing the dynamical properties of time-series data by constructing recurrence matrices that reveal patterns of recurrence in the system's phase space.
+Recurrence Quantification Analysis (RQA) provides a framework for analyzing the dynamical properties of time-series data by constructing recurrence matrices that reveal patterns of recurrence in the system's phase space.
 A significant challenge in RQA is determining appropriate embeddings for constructing these matrices.
 Time-delay embeddings, for instance, introduce hyperparameters such as time delay $\tau$ and embedding dimension $m$, which require careful selection.
 The optimal values for these parameters are often unknown, especially for complex, high-dimensional systems like multichannel EEG, where the attractor's structure in phase space is not well-defined.

 Alternative embedding methods, such as those based on short-time Fourier transform (STFT) spectrograms, also introduce parameters that influence temporal resolution and frequency content, potentially affecting the analysis.
 The choice of embedding thus becomes a critical factor that can introduce biases and affect the interpretability of the results.